chatterjee007-dev/MS_Excel/Project_08_Converting_Data_Types/README.md

 ---

 ## **Conclusion**
 This project underscores the power of Excel in transforming and formatting data.
 By applying formulas like `ROUND`, `TEXT`, `LEFT`, `MID`, and `RIGHT`, complex data formatting tasks were performed with precision.
-It demonstrates strong data handling and presentation capabilities, making it an excellent portfolio addition for aspiring data analysts.